swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 In Swift 5, public enums can be declared as `@frozen`; public enums without this attribute are *non-frozen.* (Grammatical note: they are not "unfrozen" because that implies that they were frozen at one point.)

 When a client tries to switch over a non-frozen enum, they must include either a `default` case or a new `unknown` case unless the enum is declared in the same module as the switch.
+(This is only relevant across module boundaries because otherwise the compiler knows that the developer is able to update all use sites.)
 In Swift 4 mode, omitting this case will result in a warning; in Swift 5, it will be an error.

 In Swift 4 mode, all public enums will implicitly be `@frozen` for source compatibility.